azat-co/practicalnode/chapter8/chapter8.md

 })
 ```

 Now the real work begins.
-Here is how we retrieve a list of items sorted by `_id` that has a limit of 10:
+The GET `/collections/:collectionName` is your typical REST read operation, that is we need to retrieve a list of items.
+We can sort it by `_id` and use limit of 10 to make it a bit more interesting.
+Here is how we can harness `find()` using the `req.collection` which was created in the `app.param` middleware.

 ```js
 app.get('/collections/:collectionName', (req, res, next) => {